 At the time of planting the mint add compost to the soil.
-Ideally the plants should be planted from 30 cm to 60 cm apart.
+Ideally the plants should be planted with a spacing from 30 cm to 60 cm (1 to 2 feet) apart.

-To create vigorous and bushy Mentha plant species growth it is best to pinch back the tips of young plants.
-Every three years the mint plants should be divided and re-potted in fresh soil and compost to maintain healthy growth.
+To create vigorous and bushy Mentha plant growth, it is best to pinch back the tips of young plants.
+Every three years the mint plants should be divided and re-potted in fresh soil and compost to help maintain healthy growth.

 The Mentha genus has from 13 to 18 species, including several well-known herbs like peppermint and spearmint.